-Often times much of our focus is given to the hazards of a work task, but less focus is given to the hazards poor work area conditions create.
+Often times much of our focus is given to the specific hazards of a work task, but less focus may be given to the hazards created by poor work area conditions.
 Work areas that are chaotic and that have poor organization can lead to more injuries and property damage incidents.
 It is important to consider what improvements we can make to our work areas to create a safe work environment.

 Hazards Created by Chaotic Work Areas

 - Slips, trips, and falls- Objects on the ground due to poor organization or housekeeping create trip hazards for any walking through that area.
-Slippery surfaces due to moisture or other liquids such as oil can cause a slip or a fall.
-Uneven surfaces, steps, or unexpected drop-offs are also a common trip hazards in poorly designed work areas.
+Slippery surfaces due to moisture or other liquids, such as oil, can cause a slip or a fall.
+Uneven surfaces, steps, or unexpected drop-offs are also common trip hazards in poorly designed work areas.

-- Caught in or between incidents- Work areas that place people near moving parts or equipment is also a huge concern.
-Moving equipment such as belts or fans can grab a hold of a person’s clothing or hair pulling them into the moving parts.
+- Caught in or between incidents- Work areas that place people near moving parts or equipment are also a huge concern due to caught-in/between hazards.
+Moving equipment such as belts or fans can grab a hold of a person’s clothing or hair, pulling them into the moving parts.

 Best Practices for Work Area Setup

 - Delineate walking paths from actual work areas.
 Consider when physical barriers such as a fence or wall are needed to protect people from a hazardous work process.
 Consider color-coding for work areas or the facility as a whole.